groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/spreadsheetoptions/forrenderingbypagebreaks/_index.md

 ### Return Value

-New instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for rendering by page breaks.
-The behaviour similar to printing in Excel.
+New instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for splitting to pages by page breaks.
+The behavior is similar to printing in Excel.

+### Remarks

+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/split-worksheet-into-pages/).

 ### See Also